kkdave28/Shell-Scripts/README.md

 8. urm: Restores the file in the /home/usr/Temp-Trash directory to the original directory it was deleted from if found, if not found, prints an error message.

    Usage: $urm [file-name]

+   Future Upgrades: If no argument is given, print the Usage String and list all the files currently in the trashcan.

 9. drm: Displays the total space occupied by the /home/usr/Temp-Trash directory.